Skip to main content

 A Critical Gap in Medicine

-Evidence connecting physical activity to health, longevity and improvement in disease management is well recognized.
+Evidence connecting physical activity to health, longevity and improved disease management is well recognized.
 Over 9,200 PubMed citations between 2015 and 2023 alone document the role of exercise as medicine across dozens of clinical conditions.
 The NIH has invested more than $200 million in the Molecular Transducers of Physical Activity (MoTrPAC) study.
 Yet, while eighty-six percent of providers believe exercise matters for their patients — only 16% actually prescribe it.

 The Academy of Exercise Medicine was created to address this gap: to define the core competencies of this field, support the development of training programs, and grow the professional community that will make exercise medicine part of the standard of care.